 Why use Silver Electrodes instead of Carbon Electrodes?

-Results of a dispersion test on Silver Eleoctrodes vs. Carbon Electrodes will show a much greater dispersion area with more intensity on the silver coated electrode.
+Results of a dispersion test on Silver Electrodes vs. Carbon Electrodes will show a much greater dispersion area with more intensity on the silver coated electrode.

-Our silver electrodes also use copper lead wires with special heads that help promote greater dispersion and prevent wire pull out.
+Our silver electrodes also use copper lead wires with special heads that help promote greater dispersion and prevent the wire from pulling out.
 You simply cannot buy a better TENS Unit Electrode!

-Whether you are using a TENS unit, Muscle Stimulator, Interferential unit or a Galvanic unit, you will get a lot more out of it using a silver coated electrode.
+Whether you are using a TENS unit, Muscle Stimulator, Interferential unit or a Galvanic unit, you will get a lot more out of it using silver coated electrodes.

 Many clinical therapists recommend foam backed electrodes when the treatment is combining hot and cold therapies with electrode stimulation.
-The foam backing repells mosture created by the treatment and ads insulation between the external therapy and the electrode pad.
-Many of our customer prefer the foam backed electrodes for their smooth touch and flexibility, though they are somewhat more high profile than the mesh backing.
-Mesh or cloth backing is lower profile and generally slightly more flexible than thier foam backed counterparts.
+The foam backing repels moisture created by the treatment and adds insulation between the external therapy and the electrode pad.
+Many of our customers prefer the foam backed electrodes for their smooth touch and flexibility, though they are somewhat more high profile than the mesh backing.
+Mesh or cloth backing is generally slightly more flexible than their foam backed counterparts.

 We select all of our electrodes from reputable suppliers and most of our electrodes feature a brand name or an American made gel for maximum reusability.
 This adds a slightly higher cost to the manufacturing process and to the price of the electrodes.
-There are less expensive electrodes available using a foreign made adhesive and we are currently testing thier reusability to make sure that usage is up to our standards.
-Some of our economy electrodes currently using a foreign made gel and feedback has be very good.
+There are less expensive electrodes available using a foreign made adhesive and we are currently testing their reusability to make sure it meets our standards.
+Some of our economy electrodes use a foreign made gel and feedback has been very good.

-Transcutaneous Electrical Nerve Stimulation (TENS) is a non-invasive, drugfree method of controlling pain.
-TENS Units use tiny electrical impulses sent through the skin to nerves to modify your pain perception.
+Transcutaneous Electrical Nerve Stimulation (TENS) is a non-invasive, drug free method of controlling pain.
+TENS Units use tiny electrical impulses sent through the skin to stimulate the nerves and modify pain perception.
 The main use of a TENS machine is for pain relief, particularly in the case of chronic pain.
 It is most often used for joint or muscle pain that won't go away, but can also be used to help treat nerve problems without resorting to drugs.
-It isn't uniformly effective, that is, different people will have different results.
+It isn't uniformly effective.
+Different people will have different results.
 For some, TENS electrical pulses interrupt the pain signals so effectively that they are literally without pain.
-For others, the relief is nearly non-existent, but most commonly, this treatment provides considerable relief from the chronic pain that haunts the user.When the TENS Unit overrides the pain signal, it "tricks" the brain into thinking their is NO PAIN.
-TENS Units provide relief with nerve stimulation for back pain, foot pain, shoulder pain, neck pain, and virtually any other acute or chronic pain.
+Others may experience different levels of relief.
+However, in most cases, there will be some degree of relief from chronic pain.
+The TENS Unit overrides the pain signal by "tricking" the brain into thinking there is no pain.
+TENS Units use nerve stimulation to provide relief from back pain, foot pain, shoulder pain, neck pain and virtually any other acute or chronic pain.

-Two small electrodes that are placed on either side of the area where the pain originates.
+Two small electrodes are placed on either side of the area where the pain originates.
 The higher frequencies tend to block the pain signals, while much lower frequencies will stimulate the body to produce endorphins which naturally reduce pain.
-When the TENS Unit overrides the pain signal, it "tricks" the brain into thinking their is NO PAIN.
-TENS Units provide relief with nerve stimulation for back pain, foot pain, shoulder pain, neck pain, and virtually any other acute or chronic pain.
+When the TENS Unit overrides the pain signal, it "tricks" the brain into thinking there is no pain.
+TENS Units use nerve stimulation to provide relief from back pain, foot pain, shoulder pain, neck pain and virtually any other acute or chronic pain.